SixSq/old.sixsq.github.com/_welcome/target-audience/industry.md

 System integrators differentiate their smart city solutions by using NuvlaCity to provide secure remote management, self-healing and much more.

-Lighting manufacturers incorporate Volumlight into their luminaires to provide the savings only true adaptive lighting can deliver.
+Lighting manufacturers incorporate Volumlight into their luminaires to provide the savings and safety standards only true adaptive lighting can deliver.